 The ability to spend a weekend at Disney in the middle of winter is something that I never dreamed of being able to do.
 Disney was always a summer destination that my family spent years planning and saving for.
 I decided to go to the parks just two weeks before!
 Living the digital nomad life and the ability to earn a living from freelance jobs have opened up doors that I never, ever dreamed of.

 Are you already living the digital nomad life and looking for more tips on overcoming its challenges?
 Or are you still dreaming of taking the plunge and landing your own freelance jobs?
-Drop me a message to join my mailing list to receive all the latest blog updates!
+Join my mailing list below to receive all the latest blog updates!